Mathématique: Chapter 36

 Rush and Lam looked over at him.

-“Maybe a month ago, in my kitchen, he was hearing a continuous tone and then hyperventilated to the point of passing out,” Young said.
+“Maybe a month ago, in my kitchen.
+He heard a continuous tone and then hyperventilated to the point he passed out,” Young growled.

 “And you said he’s been trending toward less responsive?”
-Lam asked, glancing at Young.
+Lam glanced at Young.

-“Well,” Lam said, “then you can keep him responsive while we figure out what’s going on.”
+“Well,” Lam gave him a significant look, “then you can keep him responsive while we figure out what’s going on.”

-Lam dragged her dialysis machine toward a nearby cabinet, pulled out a chess set and shoved it in Young’s direction before crossing the room to answer the phone.
+Lam dragged her dialysis machine toward a nearby cabinet, pulled out a chess set, handed it to Young without ceremony.

-“Tamara,” Lam said, shaking the tubing connected to her arm, “unhook me from this thing, will you?
-It’s mostly done anyway.”
+“Tamara.”
+Lam said, shook the tubing connected to her arm, “unhook me from this thing, while I talk to Neuro, will you?
+It’s done.”

-“And then let’s start recording his EEG for thirty second intervals every five minutes and sending the files down it down to the electophysiology lab,” Lam said.
+“And then let’s start recording his EEG for thirty second intervals every five minutes and sending the files down it down to the electrophysiology lab,” Lam said.
 “I’ll tell them it’s coming.”

 Young looked at Rush.